 The Discounted Cash Flow business valuation enables you to compare these different businesses by calculating the so-called Present Value.
 This establishes the business value of each firm based on the risk and return that the business can produce.

 Business value is affected by the amount and timing of business earnings

 The risk of realizing these earnings in full measure and in the time frame you expect also differs from company to company.
-This is the strength of the Discounted Cash Flow business valuation: it adjusts for the timing and amounts of your cash flows directly.
+The Discounted Cash Flow business valuation shows its true strength here.
+It adjusts for the timing and amounts of your cash flows directly.

-In addition, your company’s risk is captured in the discount rate.
+In addition, the discount rate captures your company’s risk.
 The Discounted Cash Flow math works to put greater weight on the more recent business cash flow projections.
 This improves the accuracy of this business valuation method because more immediate income forecasts tend to be more accurate.

 What this means is that, by using the income-based business valuation methods, we can determine the business value of each company based on its unique investment profile.